Botox Injections in Miami, FL

 - Pregnancy or breastfeeding — Botox has not been studied in pregnant or nursing women and is not recommended

-- Neuromuscular disorders — conditions such as myasthenia gravis, Lambert-Eaton syndrome, or amyotrophic lateral sclerosis (ALS) may be worsened by botulinum toxin
+- Neuromuscular disorders — conditions such as myasthenia gravis, Lambert-Eaton syndrome, or ALS

-- Aminoglycoside antibiotics — these medications can potentiate the effects of botulinum toxin and should be disclosed to your provider
+- Aminoglycoside antibiotics — these can potentiate the effects of botulinum toxin

-- Unrealistic expectations — if you are seeking a dramatic transformation rather than subtle improvement, we will have an honest conversation about what Botox can and cannot do
+- Unrealistic expectations — we will have an honest conversation about what Botox can and cannot do

-During your consultation, we review your full medical history, current medications, and any previous cosmetic treatments to ensure Botox is appropriate and safe for you.
+During your consultation, we review your full medical history, current medications, and previous cosmetic treatments.

 - Avoid alcohol for 24-48 hours before treatment to reduce bruising risk.

-- Come to your appointment with a clean face, free of makeup.
-If you are coming directly from work or another activity, we will cleanse the treatment area.
+- Come with a clean face, free of makeup.
+If coming from work, we will cleanse the treatment area.

 - Eat a normal meal and stay hydrated before your appointment.

-- If you have a history of cold sores (herpes simplex) and are being treated near the lip area, inform your provider — antiviral medication may be recommended as a precaution.
+- If you have a history of cold sores and are being treated near the lip area, inform your provider — antiviral medication may be recommended.

-- Stay upright for 4 hours — avoid lying flat or bending forward.
-This helps prevent the product from migrating away from the intended treatment site.
+- Stay upright for 4 hours — avoid lying flat or bending forward to prevent migration.

-- Do not rub, massage, or apply pressure to the treated areas for 24 hours.
-Avoid facials, microdermabrasion, and other facial treatments for at least 2 weeks.
+- Do not rub, massage, or apply pressure to treated areas for 24 hours.
+Avoid facials and microdermabrasion for 2 weeks.

-- Skip intense exercise for 24 hours — increased blood flow and sweating can affect how the product settles.
-Light walking is fine.
+- Skip intense exercise for 24 hours — increased blood flow can affect how the product settles.

-- Avoid heat exposure for 24-48 hours — saunas, hot tubs, prolonged sun exposure, and hot yoga should be avoided as heat can increase swelling and potentially affect results.
+- Avoid heat exposure for 24-48 hours — saunas, hot tubs, prolonged sun, and hot yoga.

 - Do not consume alcohol for 24 hours after treatment.

-- Be patient — results are not immediate.
-Expect to see changes beginning at days 3-5, with the full effect at 10-14 days.
-Do not judge your results before the two-week mark.
+- Be patient — expect changes at days 3-5, full effect at 10-14 days.
+Do not judge results before the two-week mark.

-- Attend your follow-up — we schedule a two-week check-in to evaluate your results and make touch-up adjustments if necessary.
+- Attend your two-week follow-up for evaluation and touch-up adjustments if necessary.

 Why Choose Rewind Anti-Aging for Botox in Miami

-- Comprehensive anti-aging approach — we are not just an injectable clinic.
-As a full-service anti-aging practice, we understand how hormones, nutrition, and overall health affect your skin and aging.
-Aesthetic treatments work best when your internal health is optimized as well.
+We understand how hormones, nutrition, and overall health affect your skin.
+Aesthetic treatments work best when internal health is optimized.

-- Conservative philosophy — our goal is to make you look refreshed, rested, and like the best version of yourself — not "done."
 If someone can tell you have had Botox, we consider that a failure of technique.
-We start conservative and add if needed; we never over-treat.
+We start conservative and add if needed.

 How much does Botox cost?